 The first step is to turn off Windows tamper protection, making it possible to turn off Microsoft Defender antivirus.

-Remember, you can’t change the values if tamper protection is on because this feature essentially protects the same security settings you’re looking to change.
+Remember, you can’t change the values if tamper protection is on because this feature protects the same security settings you want to change.

 Step 2: Install REG File To Turn Microsoft Defender Antivirus Off